 Answer: From their mother’s side, the Mughals were descendants of Genghis Khan (died 1227), the Mongol ruler who ruled over parts of China and Central Asia.
 From their father’s side, they were the successors of Timur (died 1404), the ruler of Iran, Iraq and modern-day Turkey.
 However, the Mughals did not like to be called Mughal or Mongol.
 This was because Genghis Khan’s memory was associated with the massacre of innumerable people.
 But the Mughals were proud of their Timurid ancestry.

 8. How important was the income from land revenue to the stability of the Mughal Empire?

 Answer: The income from land revenue played an important role in establishing stability in the Mughal Empire.
-It strengthened the economic system of the Empire.
-The money collected was invested in building forts and was for the welfare of subjects.
-Its importance can be easily assessed from the fact that Todar Mal, Akbar ‘s revenue minister, took 10-year period to carry out the proper calculation of land revenue.
+It strengthened the economic system of the empire.
+The money collected was invested in building forts and for the welfare of subjects.
+Its importance can be easily assessed from the fact that Todar Mal, Akbar’s revenue minister, took a 10-year period to carry out the proper calculation of land revenue.

 9. Why was it important for the Mughals to recruit mansabdars from diverse backgrounds and not just Turanis and Iranis?

 Answer: It was important for the Mughals to recruit mansabdars from diverse backgrounds and not just Turanis and Iranis because